*-Quantizations of Fourier-Mukai transforms: Generalities

 We can now use the equivalence to pass between $\cD$-modules on different neutralized $\star$-quantizations of $M$.
 It is easy to see that

-This allows us to interpret the identity \eqref{lem:diffops_via_ind} as follows: the sheaves $\qu{P}_i$ ($i=1,2$) give rise to induced $\cD_{\qu{M}_i}$-modules.
+This allows us to interpret the {identification \eqref{eq:qudiffops_via_ind}} as follows: the sheaves $\qu{P}_i$ ($i=1,2$) give rise to induced $\cD_{\qu{M}_i}$-modules.
 Using the `isomonodromic transformation', we can put this $\cD$-modules into a single category (of $\cD_{\qu{M}'}$-modules), so that it makes sense to talk about homomorphisms between them.
 One can thus say that the `isomonodromic transformation' is the reason why differential operators between $\cO$-modules on different quantizations make sense.

-It should be clear from this discussion that the choice of the quantization $\qu{M}'$ is largely irrelevant; indeed, in most situations we can (and will) take $\qu{M}'$ to be the trivial deformation of $M$: $\cO_{\qu{M}'}=\cO_M\otimes_\C R$.
+It should be clear from this discussion that, when one works with $\cD$-modules on a neutralized $\star$-quantization $\qu{M}'$ of $M$, the choice of $\qu{M}'$ is largely irrelevant.
+For this reason, in most situations we can (and will) take $\qu{M}'$ to be the trivial deformation of $M$: $\cO_{\qu{M}'}=\cO_M\otimes_\C R$.
 The advantage of this choice is that $\cD_{\qu{M}'}$-modules then become simply modules over $\cD_M\otimes_\C R$.
-On the other hand, in the relative situation (discussed below) it is no longer true that $\cD$-modules on quantizations can be reduced to $\cD$-modules on $M$.
+On the other hand, in the relative situation (discussed below) it is no longer true that the category of relative $\cD$-modules on a quantization is independent of the choice of quantization, see Remark~\ref{rem:relative_isomonodromy}.
 However, relative $\cD$-modules on quantizations appear only in Section~\ref{ssec:obstructionsneutr'}, which is independent from the rest of the paper.

 \